 Press releases are a great tool to let everyone know about an event involving your company.
 It can be a regular statement, the launch of a product, or a new organization telling the world that they are now open for business.

-In any case, for your press release to bring real visibility, you need to invest in its redaction.
+In any case, for your press release to bring real visibility, you need to invest in its writing.
 Build your press release with an engaging title, a summary that says it all, a thorough body, an accurate boilerplate, but also images, quotes, and stats.
 Without forgetting contact information.

 You have all of the necessary information to fill those parts, but you’re not sure how to articulate them?
 You’re at the right place: keep reading and learn how to create a great press release!